shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 a init-start user script.

+* Traffic history saving *
+Under Tools -> Other Settings are options that will allow you to save your traffic history to disk, preserving it between router reboots (by default it is currently kept in RAM, so it will disappear when you reboot).

+While possible to also save it to nvram, I have kept this option disabled, as nvram is currently too limited, and filling it up would cause people to lose all their settings.

+You can save it to a custom location (for example, "/jffs/" if you have jffs enabled), or /mnt/sda1/ if you have a USB disk plugged in.
+Save frequency is also configurable - it is recommended to keep that frequency lower (for example, once a day) if you are saving to jffs, to reduce wearing out your flash RAM.

 Notes
 -----
 To make it simple to determine which version you are running, I am simply